Your Event – Social Media Will Not Save It

-I had the opportunity to speak to a class at Kendall College last night and it was a lot of fun and something that I really enjoy doing.
-My evening’s discussion was on the use of social media for events (the course is on meeting and event planning).
+I had the opportunity to speak to a class at Kendall College last night, and it was a lot of fun and something I enjoy doing.
+My evening’s discussion was on using social media for events (the course is on meeting and event planning).

 What I failed to mention to the crowd of bright, sharp, future meetings industry leaders (check out my post on what I think of the young breed here) and what I sometimes fail to mention here on the pages of my little corner of the internet, is that Social Media is not going to save your event.

 If you have a crappy event, it is still a crappy event.
-No amount of lipstick is going to make that pig look like a million bucks.
+No amount of lipstick will make that pig look like a million bucks.

-In order to be the meeting or event planner that is amazingly successful, the core product; the actual event; must be 100% on target to succeed in organization and execution.
+To be the meeting or event planner that is amazingly successful, the core product, the actual event, must be 100% on target to succeed in organization and execution.

-Social Media simply enables you to survive and thrive above all others.
+Social Media enables you to survive and thrive above all others.

-Before meeting and event planners design a fool proof social media plan, they should first design a fool proof event plan.
+Before meeting and event planners design a foolproof social media plan, they should first create a foolproof event plan.

 LinkedIn